 First, the question hovering around 1 Cor 7:39 is not about whom Christians should marry or not marry.
-The context is about whether or not a Christian should even marry at all because of the "present distress" (see v26).
-For clarity and emphasis let it be repeated: The question in 1 Cor 7:39 is not whom Christians should marry, but rather should Christians marry.
+The context is: Should a Christian even marry at all because of the "present distress" (see v26).
+For clarity and emphasis I repeat: The question in 1 Cor 7:39 is not whom Christians should marry, but rather should Christians marry.
 There is a big difference between those two issues.

 The "present distress" (persecution) would cause marriage to become a great hindrance to Christians.
-When the pagan officials burst into Christians' homes, they would not put a knife to the throat of the husband and threaten his life, they would instead put the knife to the throat of the wife and threaten her.
+When the police burst into homes, they would not put a knife to the throat of the husband and threaten his life, they would instead put the knife to the throat of the wife and threaten her.
 The husband might not deny Christ if the knife was put to his throat, but what will he do when the authorities put the knife to the throat of his wife?
-Will the husband just stand there and watch his wife die or will he deny Christ to save the life of this woman he loves?
+Will the husband just stand there and watch his wife die, or will he deny Christ to save the life of this woman he loves?
 Paul wanted Christians to be able to serve the Lord "without distraction" (1 Cor 7:35).

 Being married to anyone, whether Christian or unbeliever, would be a great distraction during times of persecution.
-Paul explains it is not sinful to marry even during times of persecution (vv2, 9, 28), but he encourages Christians to remain single if they can control their desires (v26).
+Paul explains that it is not sinful to marry even during times of persecution (vv2, 9, 28), but he encourages Christians to remain single if they can control their desires (v26).
 The context of 1 Cor 7 makes it seem unnatural for v39 to switch from the topic of marriage itself to the topic of whom should Christians marry.

-Second, there is some question about whether the phrase "only in the Lord" modifies the man whom the widow is going to marry or whether it modifies the action itself of getting married.
+Second, there is some question about whether the phrase "only in the Lord" modifies the man whom the widow is going to marry or whether it modifies the action of marrying.
 In other words, the verse can be interpreted in two possible ways:

 - Marry only a man who is "in the Lord."
-This interpretation takes the phrase "in the Lord" as describing the man whom the widow is about to marry. - Marry only as the Lord instructed.
-This interpretation takes the phrase "in the Lord" as describing the action (verb) of getting married.
+This interpretation takes the phrase "in the Lord" as modifying the man whom the widow is going to marry. - Marry only as the Lord instructed.
+This interpretation takes the phrase "in the Lord" as modifying the action (verb) "to be married."

-If the second interpretation is the intended meaning of the verse, the passage would read, "She is at liberty to be married to whom she wishes, but she must marry only as the Lord gave instructions concerning marriage."
+If the second interpretation is the intended meaning of the verse, the passage would read, "She is at liberty to be married to whom she wishes, but she must marry only as the Lord gave instructions about marriage."
 This is a far cry from teaching a Christian must marry only a fellow believer.
-"Only as the Lord gave instructions about marriage" would drive the reader to look elsewhere in NT scriptures to see what the Lord instructed about marriage.
-Did the Lord Himself teach Christians must marry only believers?
+"Only as the Lord gave instructions about marriage" would drive us to look elsewhere in the NT scriptures to see what the Lord instructed about marriage.
+Did the Lord Himself teach that Christians must marry only believers?
 Did He teach it was sinful to marry unbelievers?
 If so, where did He teach this?
 The Lord's instructions about marriage were for one man to marry one woman and remain married for life except for fornication (Mt 19:6-9).
 His instructions said nothing about Christians marrying only fellow believers.